macloo/recovering-mac-files/README.md

 **(NOTE: That is not un -- it is u.)**

 Remember, your USB drive might not be named `disk2s1` on your Mac.
+You found out what it's called before.
+Go back.
+Look.

 ## Sources